help-icon-link

 Why would you want to bleed a radiator, anyway?

-If your radiators are making loud, clanking, or gurgling sounds, you might need to release the trapped air.
+If multiple radiators are making loud, clanking, or gurgling sounds, you might need to release the trapped air.

 You also may get an error code for your boiler that is related to any trapped air in your radiators, such as the Ideal F1 fault code.